ryu1kn/vscode-text-marker/README.md

     Enable whole match mode on startup

-* `textmarker.useHighlightColorOnRuler` (default: `false`)
+* `textmarker.useHighlightColorOnRuler` (default: `true`)

     Use the same colour for both highlighting a text and showing the location on the ruler.

-    If you have multiple highlights on the same line, the corresponding ruler colour will be one of theirs.
+    If you have multiple highlights on the same line and their colours have opacity `1`, you would only see one of those colours.
+You can specify a smaller opacity value so that the colours can be blended.

 * `textmarker.autoSelectDistinctiveTextColor` (default: `false`)